 Emotional abusers seek to have their way irrespective of those around them, assuming that their way is "best," "right," or simply most convenient for them.
 Ironically, many people who emotionally abuse do so because they themselves are scared of being controlled.

 Characteristics of Emotionally Abusive Men and Women

 Emotionally abusive men and women are of all different types but some common characteristics are found among many of the abusers.
 Emotional abusers tend to believe they are "owed" by everyone and thus everyone (including their victim) should give them what they want.
 This makes them feel entitled to give orders, control, and abuse in order to get what they want.
 Similarly, emotionally abusive people tend to be self-centered to the point where they feel they can, and should, tell others what they are thinking and feeling.

 For men, this may be the idea that men are superior to women and they believe in stereotyped male and female roles.
 They often talk about being the "man of the house."
 An abuser also might claim to be superior due to their background or ethnicity.

 Other characteristics of emotionally abusive men and women include:1

 - Low self-esteem – some abusers abuse others to make themselves feel good about themselves, although some people feel that the opposite is true in many cases.

 - Rush into relationships – some abusers enter relationships and claim "love at first sight" very quickly, perhaps fearing being alone.
-(Read about: Signs of Emotionally Abusive Relationships)
+(Read about: Dynamics of Emotional Abuse in Relationships, Marriage)